fcecin/dailycoin/README.md

 # Dailycoin
-Source code for the Dailycoin (XDL) digital currency for the Worbli (https://worbli.io) blockchain.
+Source code for the Dailycoin (XDL) digital currency for the UX Network (https://uxnetwork.io) blockchain.

 The project website is at https://daily-coin.org